eroux/dokuwiki-plugin-nsbpc/README.md

 No `conf['hidepages']` is set, as `nsbpc_xxx` pages are not seen in *nstoc* (which is the only automaticly generated list I can see so far).
 Please tell me if your config pages appear in a page list!

+In order for your config pages to display nice, you can put the configuration between `<code>` markups (for limitations of this, see TODO).

 ### Requirements

 This plugin is very simple and should work with any version of Dokuwiki.